Talking with Your Children about Your HIV Status or Your Children's Status

 Your children will probably ask about your health.
 If you are taking effective HIV drugs, it may be a good idea to explain to them about how well the drugs work, and that people can live long, full, healthy lives with HIV.
 Parents who live with well-managed HIV can do all the same things that other parents who do not live with HIV do with their children.
 One of the main concerns that may come up during the discussion is what will happen to them if you get sick.
 Be prepared to provide reassurance that they will be taken care of if something happens to you.
 They may also find it reassuring to know how you will be cared for if you get sick.
 For more information, see our fact sheet on Planning for the Future Care of Your Children in the US.

 If your children have already learned something about HIV at school or through the media, you can use that as a chance to build on and reinforce what they already know.
 Older children or teenagers sometimes learn about HIV in school.
-Regardless of their knowledge about HIV, children may already suspect something.
-They may see you taking medications or going to your health care provider more often than some of their friends' parents.
-If your children already suspect something, they may feel angry that you have kept this from them.
+Regardless of their knowledge about HIV, children may already sense that something is going on.
+They may see you taking medications or going to your healthcare provider more often than some of their friends' parents.
+If your children already sense something, they may feel angry that you have kept this from them.
 Telling them may help them talk about HIV openly.

-Let your children know whom they can talk to about your status.
-Tell them who else you have already told.
+Let your children know whom they can talk to about your status, and tell them who else you have already told.
 Be prepared that they might feel disappointed or angry if a lot of people knew before they did.
-Your local AIDS service organization (ASO) may have a children's or youth group where they can talk with others in similar situations.
-Your health care provider may also have a counselor who can talk with your children, or facilitate and provide support during or after the discussion.
+Your local HIV service organization (ASO) may have a children's or youth group where they can talk with others in similar situations.
+Your healthcare provider may also have a counselor who can talk with your children or who can facilitate and provide support during or after the discussion.
 To find ASOs and HIV services in your area, use POZ's directory.

 Parenting and Disclosing to Kids: Living with HIV has its challenges and so does parenting.
 In this vulnerable episode of A Girl Like Me LIVE, three mothers living with HIV – host Ci Ci Covin and The Well Project CAB members Ieshia Scott and Destiny Smith – discuss how they talk to their children about HIV and their tips for other parents living with the diagnosis.